Disintegrated optimal transport for metric fiber bundles: Proof of Theorem

 Then $\{\mathfrak{m}_a\}_{a\in A}$ is uncountable but

 whenever $a_1\neq a_2$.
-As an example, if $E$ is a metric bundle whose base space $\Omega$ is a Riemannian manifold and $\sigma$ is absolutely continuous with respect to the Riemannian volume, then for the sets $\Omega_a$ one can take geodesic balls of sufficiently small radius, centered at an uncountable collection of points. \end{remark} \begin{remark} As a consequence of the triangle inequality for $\scrmk_{p, q}$ that we will show below, we see if $\mathfrak{m}$, $\mathfrak{n}\in \mathcal{P}^\sigma_{p,1}(E)$, we have
+As an example, if $E$ is a metric bundle whose base space~$\Omega$ is a Riemannian manifold and $\sigma$ is absolutely continuous with respect to the Riemannian volume, then for the sets $\Omega_a$ one can take geodesic balls of sufficiently small radius, centered at an uncountable collection of points. \end{remark} \begin{remark} As a consequence of the triangle inequality for $\scrmk_{p, q}$ below, we see if $\mathfrak{m}$, $\mathfrak{n}\in \mathcal{P}^\sigma_{p,1}(E)$, we have

 Also a simple application of H\"{o}lder's inequality shows that